ethmacc/CASA0022_TerRanger/README.md

 You will need the following materials:
 - A 3D printer (with nozzle size no larger than 0.4mm) & filament
 - A UV printer (optional)
+- An Arduino Nano BLE 33 Sense (rev1 was used in this build, but rev2 can probably also be used with some modifications)
 - Protoboard or stripboard
 - Electrical wire
 - A capacitor (at least 33µF)